OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:150

-> Those who follow after wickedness approach;
+> Those who pursue wickedness draw near;
-> They are far from Your Law.
+> They are distant from Your Law.

 ## Psalm 119:151